By Sandy Baker

 Don’t give up or give in because of fear.

 That’s an easy statement to make, but it can very difficult to practice.
 Instead of allowing fears to control who you are and what your life will be like, give yourself a chance.

 Realize You Cannot Do This Alone

 Addiction isn’t a choice.
 It’s not possible to flip the switch and turn off the addiction because, as the National Institute on Drug Abuse and Alcoholics Anonymous note, addiction is a disease.
 It changes the way the brain works because it changes the actual structures within the brain.
 This alters the brain’s function.
 As a direct result, you cannot simply give up a drug and get back to life.
-Recognize this, as it’s at the heart of why skilled recovery is so important.
-With experienced help, like what we offer here at The Ranch at Dove Tree, you can move forward.
+Recognize this, as it’s at the heart of why skilled treatment is so important.
+Our experienced team at The Ranch at Dove Tree can help you move forward.

 Recovery from alcohol and drug abuse is a process.
 One step at a time is the only way to move forward.
 A part of that is building a new version of you.
 Here’s how to make that happen.